ntabris/prefect/src/integrations/prefect-coiled/README.md

 Find the "CoiledCredentials" field and select the "coiled-creds" that you created before creating the work pool.
 Save the pool.

-Now, you can start a worker for this pull and it will use the credentials from the credentials block when the worker uses Coiled:
+Now, you can start a worker for this pool:

 ```bash
 prefect worker start -p "my-coiled-pool"
 ```

+The worker will use the credentials from the credentials block when running flows via Coiled.

 ## Create a deployment from a flow